JamesLiu12/PPaxos/swiftpaxos/scripts/README.md

 <h1>Testing Scripts</h1>
 <p>The scripts are used to more conveniently try out the repository.
-There are 3 main parts: setting up, running, and aggregating.</p>
+There are 3 main parts: setting up, running, and aggregating.
+They're put in a folder accordingly.</p>
 <p>Note: The configurations of the files running in this folder is independent from the main repo.</p>

 <h2>1.
 Setting Up</h2>